Skip to main content

 Testosterone actively shields brain cells by reducing harmful oxidative stress, curbing inflammation, and activating internal survival signals.

 These neuroprotective actions are critical for long-term brain health.
-They help preserve the existing neuronal population, which is particularly important in the context of age-related or recovery from a traumatic brain injury.
+They help preserve the existing neuronal population, which is particularly important in the context of age-related cognitive decline or recovery from a traumatic brain injury.
 The hormone’s ability to mitigate these fundamental drivers of cellular damage places it at the center of the brain’s intrinsic defense system.

 Testosterone’s Neuroprotective Mechanisms